emiruz/luacombine/README.md

 # License

-MIT Licensed, do as you will with it.
+MIT Licensed, please see LICENSE file for more information.